 On the other hand, French oak is the wine industry’s “gold standard,” offering higher wood tannins and tighter wood grains which tend to have less influence on the wine’s aromatics and flavor concentrations than an American oak barrel but are known to increase the wine’s overall palate presence and intrinsic complexity.

-French oak can easily run over $1,000 a barrel depending on the forest it is sourced from an American oak starts at around $360 a pop.
+French oak can easily run over $1,000 a barrel depending on the forest from where it is sourced.
+An American oak starts at around $360 a pop.
 With these numbers in mind, it’s easy to see what kind of financial investment wineries are making in their barrels and why you pay more for wines that are aged in new oak.
 Often a winemaker will stagger new barrels into the process to keep costs for the winery and the consumer more reasonable.

 What’s the Big Deal With "New" Oak?

 The newer the barrel, the more concentrated the oak’s influence will be on the wine.
 As vintages wear on, the oak barrels will have less flavor to offer an upcoming wine.
-For instance, take a tea bag, plucked right out of the box, and you’ll get a full-flavor infusion after steeping in hot water, but use that same teabag another time or two and each successive cup of tea will be weaker on the flavor scale.
+For instance, take a tea bag plucked right out of the box and you’ll get a full-flavor infusion after steeping in hot water; use that same teabag another time or two, however, and each successive cup of tea will be weaker on the flavor scale.
 Similarly, after four or five vintages, the barrel may still be used as a “holding” container, but the little flavor is expected to be imparted to the wine.

 You’ll see wines that state that a third of the wine was aged in “new” oak, to impart flavor and increase the wine’s complexity, but keep in mind that the other two-thirds of the wine was aged in older oak and then blended back together prior to bottling.
 This effectively saves on the barrel costs, while still adding some oak character to the wine.